Andrew Henderson

 Finally, people born between April 27th, 1965, and May 17th, 1967, had a window of opportunity to get Italian citizenship by descent for a period of 1 year starting on their 18th birthday.

-If they didn’t claim it, the acquisition of Italian citizenship for them became impossible.
+If they didn’t claim it, acquiring Italian citizenship for them became impossible.

-Well, this section won’t get any easier as we’ll talk about all of the paperwork that needs to be put together and the application process that can take at least 3 years (but usually longer).
+In this section, we’ll take a look at all of the paperwork that needs to be put together and the application process, which can take at least three years (but usually longer).

 N.B.
 You can skip the translation part of some of the documents if you apply at an Italian consulate in the United States.